Burmese Ghouls: Qualification to M5

-M5 Journey
+M5 journey

 During their M5 journey, Burmese Ghouls embarked on a challenging path, confronting their seasoned adversaries APBren, LilGun, and Team Flash.
 Each match was imbued with anticipation, particularly their encounter with APBREN, offering a chance to avenge their M2 grand finals loss.
 Despite a valiant effort, they succumbed to APBREN's prowess, facing a 2–0 defeat.
 The subsequent clash against the formidable Team Flash, champions of the Singapore MPL, further tested their mettle.
 Although hopes were high for a Burmese Ghouls victory, they were unexpectedly bested 2–1, sparking criticism from supporters worried about their tournament prospects.

 However, amidst the setbacks, a glimmer of hope emerged in their final group stage match against LilGun.
 Opting for a strategic lineup change, Burmese Ghouls introduced their substitute player, SHADOW, in place of the regular starter Carbon.
 This adjustment revitalized their performance, resulting in a convincing 2–0 victory and securing their passage to the knockout stage.

 In the knockout stage, they confronted the Indonesian powerhouse, Geek Farm, with a stroke of fortune as one of Geek Farm's main players was banned.
 Despite initial optimism, Geek Farm's seasoned experience proved insurmountable, thwarting Burmese Ghouls' advancement and relegating them to the lower bracket.

 Undeterred by the setback, Burmese Ghouls faced off against 'See You Soon' from Cambodia in a bid to keep their tournament dreams alive.
 However, the weight of previous losses and the mounting pressure proved too burdensome, leading to a disappointing 3–0 defeat and an early exit from the tournament.
 Nevertheless, amidst the disappointment, there are valuable lessons to be gleaned.
 As a youthful squad with an average age of 18, their debut experience in the M series serves as a crucial stepping stone for future growth and development.

 2024

-Big Changes
+Big changes

 In 2024, following the unexpected outcomes of M5, Burmese Ghouls underwent significant transformations within their lineup and coaching staff.
 They bid farewell to their Mid laner Lina, who departed to join one of their prominent local rivals, AI Esports.
 Additionally, their EXP laner Carbon embarked on a new journey with Zino Esports.

-Furthermore, they parted ways with their assistant coach DJ, whose contributions were instrumental in their qualification for M5.
+They parted ways with their assistant coach DJ, whose contributions were instrumental in their qualification for M5.
 DJ's expertise was sought after by Mythic Seal, marking a significant loss for Burmese Ghouls.

 To bolster their roster, Burmese Ghouls made a bold move by acquiring Dlar, a seasoned veteran from the Philippines who was available as a free agent at the time.
 Dlar's international experience and skill set added depth to the team's lineup, promising a new dimension to their gameplay.

 Moreover, Burmese Ghouls made a strategic decision by appointing Dale, formerly associated with Falcon Esports and Team HAQ, as their head coach.
 This move signified a shift in leadership, with Dale bringing a wealth of knowledge and tactical acumen to the team.
 As part of this restructuring, former head coach Lynndaddy transitioned to the role of assistant coach, ensuring continuity while embracing new perspectives.